 Still, Google Docs comes with many useful formatting options.
 These options, however, may be a bit complex for new users.
 Some are right there, in your face.
 While others, like tables and borders, are slightly less apparent.
 Here’s how to remove table lines in Google Docs, as well as some other useful formatting tips.

 Removing Table Borders

 First, you’ll need to create a table.
 To do this, navigate to the Insert menu towards the top of your Google document and click it.
 Hover over Table in the dropdown menu that appears.
 Now, select the table size (column x row dimensions) and click to confirm.
 You should see the table in your document.

 A new screen will pop up, allowing you access to advanced table options.
-From this menu, you can adjust the column width and height, cell padding, table alignment, indent, and so on.
+From this menu, you can adjust the column width, minimum row height, cell padding, table alignment, indent, and so on.
 Most importantly, though, this screen allows you to set table border options.

 In order to make the borders disappear, you choose the white color in border options, right?
 Well, this will work when the background is white.
 However, if the background should change for any reason, the white borders will be apparent and you’ll have to match the background color again.

 Furthermore, this may cause some alignment issues.
 As a rule of thumb, the smaller the border, the better your alignment.

 The best way to go here is to change the border size to 0 pt.
 This will literally make the table border invisible.

 Other Useful Formatting Tips